tw599/nextflow-tracer/README.md

 ## Tracer Integration

 Tracer is integrated into the workflow to track the execution and versions of the processes.
 The workflow initiates Tracer at the beginning and terminates it at the end.
-Ensure that Tracer commands are appropriately inserted in your processes if necessary.

 ## License